 Payouts Same day in Zeller Account, next business day in bank account

-Zeller includes a free transaction account where funds arrive the same night.
+Zeller includes a free transaction account where funds arrive the same night, which we verified during testing.
 This is linked with a business Debit Mastercard (in the package), so you can spend the money the next morning.
-We like that the card links with Apple Pay, and corporate cards for employees are available.
+The card links with Apple Pay, and corporate cards for employees are available.

 Alternatively, a business bank account from any Australian bank can receive transactions the next business day.